caraya/gulp-starter-2021/src/md-content/third-party-content.md

 * [momentjs vs date-fns](https://medium.com/@k2u4yt/momentjs-vs-date-fns-6bddc7bfa21e)
 * [Why you should use Date.fns for manipulating dates with Javascript](https://javascript-conference.com/blog/why-you-should-use-date-fns-for-manipulating-dates-with-javascript/)

 That's just a starting point, I will then run tests to validate the opinion I formed from reading other's research.
-I may have constraints that are not present for the people who wrote the articles I read.
+I may have constraints that are not present for the people who wrote the articles I read and viceversa.

 Some of the questions I would ask, based on research and needs.

-1. Does the library affect performance?
+1. Does the library affect performance due to size?
+The larger a library is the longer it'll take to download and parse before it can be used
-   1. Is there a way to reduce the size to something that fits within the site's performance budget
+   1. Is there a way to reduce the size of the library without using bundlers?
+Lo Dash and Date.fns also provide modules for individual properties for use with common.js require statements
-2. How easy is it for a bundler like WebPack or Rollup to tree shake the library to remove unused code?
+2. How easy is it for a bundler like WebPack or Rollup to tree shake the library to remove unused code from this package?
 3. Am I required to use modules and/or transpiler to make the library work?
    1. Am I already using modules or bundlers?
    2. Do I have to support browsers that don't support modules or imports?
-4. How large is the dependency tree?
-5. Is there an existing API in the ECMA 262 specification that does what I need?
+4. Is there an existing API in the ECMA 262 specification that does what I need?
-   1. Is the proposal part of the spec?
-      * Meaning it has already been published or is at stage 4 waiting for the next version of the spec?
+   1. Is the proposal part of the ES262 spec?
+Meaning it has already been published or is at stage 4 waiting for the next version of the spec?
-   1. Is it going through specification?
-At what stage?
+   2. If it's not at stage 4 then what stage?
+What browsers have implemented the proposal before moving to stage 4?

 The last point is important.
-As ECMAScript continues to evolve, new proposals will appear that will provide native support for the feature only in browsers that support the feature either when it becomes part of the spec or as it reached stage 3 in the TC39 development process.
+As ECMAScript continues to evolve, new proposals will appear that will provide native support for the feature only in browsers that support the feature when it reaches stage 4 in the [TC39 development process](https://tc39.es/process-document/) and becomes part of the annual specification.

 Taking date/time manipulation as an example, again.
 Once the [Temporal proposal](https://tc39.es/proposal-temporal/docs/) makes its way through the TC39 system, assuming that it does, we have another standard way to manage dates.
-At that point I hope we'll re-evaluate using libraries as our primary way to handle dates and times.
+At that point I hope we'll re-evaluate using libraries as our primary way to handle dates and times in Javascript.

-This brings me back to the issue of [evolving complexity](https://publishing-project.rivendellweb.net/evolving-complexity/) of our web projects.
-Event the simplest scripting challenge presents so many different options and ways to do things that it becomes hard to actually test whatever options we have available.
+Everywhere you find Javascript you will find similar examples of complexity and performant code and we'll have to continue to priotitize between libraries based on the version of Javascript you work with, any potential need to support older browsers, and your performance budget.